 If fitted, it is generally located on the heater hose plumbing right by the firewall; just follow the heater hose back toward the engine.
 The valve may be operated by old-fashioned cable, vacuum, or electronically.

 With the cabin heat turned on and the engine at operating temperature, idle the engine for ten minutes before shutting off the motor.
 Locate the heater valve, likely fitted on the firewall behind the engine.

 Grab the corresponding hose on either side of the valve.
 Is it equally hot?
 Try the second pair of hoses.
 If the hoses are hot on the engine side and cold or just warm on the heater side, it suggests a faulty valve.

 How To Fix it:

-If your valve is cable operated, check manually its opening all the way adjust as necessary.
+If your valve is cable operated, check manually that it’s opening all the way and adjust as necessary.

 If electrically operated, back-probe the connection and check the voltage when the heater is in operation (12v normal).
 Check resistance across the valve solenoid; an “OL” indicates a faulty valve.

 Your coolant system doesn’t require a ton of maintenance, but if you do these, you’ll reduce the possibility of system failure greatly.